aaronweeden/xdmod/docs/index.md

 these metrics, in addition to many others.
 Metrics are organized by a customizable hierarchy appropriate for your organization.

+Open XDMoD also features a [Data Analytics Framework](data-analytics-framework.md) that provides API access to the data in the portal.

 The base Open XDMoD software supports monitoring and analysis of HPC batch computing systems, OpenStack-based clouds and compute storage.
 Other features are enabled via optional modules: